Azure/Metrics-Advisor-for-Equipment.github.io/docs/09-Best Practice.md

 ## 6. Alert Selectively

 Anomaly detection methods and models don’t have enough context themselves to know if a system is actually anomalous or not.
 It’s your task to utilize them for that purpose.
 On the flip side, you also need to know when to *not* rely on your anomaly detection framework.
 When a system or process is highly unstable, it becomes extremely difficult for models to work well.
 We highly recommend implementing filters to reduce the number of false positives.
 Some of the filters we’ve used include:

 - Instead of sending an alert when an anomaly is detected, send an alert when N anomalies are detected within an interval of time.
 - Suppress anomalies when systems appear to be too unstable to determine any kind of normal behavior.
-- If a system violates a threshold and you trigger an anomaly or send an alert, don’t allow another one to be sent unless the system resets back to normal first.
-This can be implemented by having a reset threshold, below which the metrics of interest must dip before they can trigger above the upper threshold again.

-Filters don’t have to be complicated.
-Sometimes it’s much simpler and more efficient to just simply ignore metrics that are likely to cause alerting nuisances.